Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 ## Process Separation
 Sample files are located in **sample/multiProcess**.
-> Please refer to the sample before applying to your code.
+> Please refer to the sample before applying to your app.

-The BuzzScreen SDK is always running/using Android's service component in the foreground.
-Thus, in case the BuzzScreen service is running in the same process together with your app, memory usage of BuzzScreen will be managed together with your main process, which will result in inefficient management of memory usage.
-To prevent this, it is necessary to separate the process in which BuzzScreen is running from the main process.
+The BuzzScreen SDK is continuously running Android's service component in the foreground.
+Thus, in case the BuzzScreen service is running in the same process with your app, your app might experience insufficient memories in some cases.
+To prevent this, you can separate the Buzzscreen process from the main process.

 ### How To Apply